ArmJo/Geeetech-A10-TMC2209-UART/README.md

 # How to upgrade Geeetech A10 with TMC2209 in UART Mode
-I want to show here how to use [TMC2209 Driver](https://www.trinamic.com/fileadmin/assets/Products/ICs_Documents/TMC2209_Datasheet_V103.pdf) with the Geeetech A10 in UART Mode.
+I want to show here how to use [TMC2209 Driver](https://www.trinamic.com/fileadmin/assets/Products/ICs_Documents/TMC2209_Datasheet_V103.pdf) with the Geeetech A10 in UART Mode (mainly for Marlin but Klipper below!).

-First of all have a look at the [board](http://geeetech.com/forum/download/file.php?id=4635) and the [schematic](https://github.com/Geeetech3D/Diagram/blob/master/GT2560_V3.0_SCH.pdf)
+First of all have a look at the [board](http://geeetech.com/forum/download/file.php?id=4635) and the [schematic](https://github.com/Geeetech3D/Diagram/blob/master/GT2560_V3.0_SCH.pdf) (GT2560 v3!).
 Under the X-Axis Driver is a not populated header called "UART".
 This can be used to software control all TMC 2209 Driver via UART.

 The jumper you can set underneath the driver are not only for the Step-Configuration, but you can also use them to give them an address on the UART-"Bus".
 More information on it [here](https://wiki.fysetc.com/Silent2209/) and [here](https://learn.watterott.com/silentstepstick/pinconfig/tmc2209/)